BENCHMARK BY THERMORY THERMO-SPRUCE –

 Why choose Benchmark Thermo-Spruce for your terrace decking?

-Spruce is less resinous
+Spruce produces less resin

-If you would like to preserve the tone of thermally modified wood, we recommend oiling the boards once a year using a UV-resistant oil.
+If you would like to preserve the darker tone of thermally modified wood, we recommend oiling the boards once a year using a UV-resistant oil.

 Deck maintenance To oil or not to oil?